hagemt/net-pet-feeder/README.md

-# My homebrew to revive defunct Petnet SmartFeeder Gen 1/2
+# Homebrew revives defunct Petnet SmartFeeder Gen 1/2

 Like you press the button on your pet feeder, but for Internet.
 Cloud not required.